Lisa Bu shares her unique approach to reading in this lovely, personal talk about the magic of books.

 The New York Times bestselling author of The Element gives readers an inspirational and practical guide to self-improvement, happiness, creativity, and personal transformation.

 Sir Ken Robinson’s TED talk video and groundbreaking book, The Element, introduced readers to a new concept of self-fulfillment through the convergence of natural talents and personal passions.
 The Element has inspired readers all over the world and has created for Robinson an intensely devoted following.
 Now comes the long-awaited companion, the practical guide that helps people find their own Element.
-Among the questions that this new book answers are:
+Among the questions that this new book answers are:• How do I find out what my talents and passions are?

 • What if I love something I’m not good at?